Mazen-AL-Hajjaji/parking-management-cli/README.md

 GitHub: [`@Mazen-AL-Hajjaji`](https://github.com/Mazen-AL-Hajjaji)

-If you find this project useful, feel free to ⭐ star the repository or fork it for your own experiments and improvements.
+If you find this project helpful, feel free to ⭐ star the repository or fork it and build your own version.